Make an appointment to visit Historic New England's Library and Archives in Boston.Learn More

 - Get Involved

 Historic New England awards the Prize for Collecting Works on Paper to one or more collectors or dealers each year.
 It honors those who have assembled or helped save significant collections of historic material related to New England or to the nation as a whole that might otherwise have been lost or left unrecognized.
 The award recognizes collections ranging from books, manuscripts, photographs, prints, and drawings to all kinds of ephemera, such as trade cards, scrapbooks, or theater programs.
 The prize of $500 and a membership to Historic New England is awarded at an annual event.
+Deadline for nominations for the eighth annual prize is Friday, April 28, 2017.
+Complete the online nomination form.

 Harry J. Ashe, M.D.
 M.P.H., is a retired physician whose personal collection of books and ephemera presents a continuous narrative of New Englanders and Americans in China and the China Trade.
 Spanning from 1792 through 1894, Dr. Ashe’s collection has been used as a resource for students from Ipswich, Massachusetts, to Macao, China.